 There are a lot of times when people come in and they want to know what options they have but they don’t really want to fight in court, and we are able to talk them through that, as well, so that they can then talk with their spouse about other alternatives other than just full-blown war.
 (Those options might include collaborative divorce, divorce mediation or an uncontested divorce.)

 So, that’s what our family law initial consultation is.
 It’s a chance for the client to get to know the attorney, the attorney to get to know the client, the attorney gets to ask enough questions to be able to get the information that the attorney needs to give good quality sound legal advice, and the client gets to ask enough questions to figure out what they really need to do.

 Like I say the initial consultation lasts an hour or an hour and a half, or maybe even two hours.
 Sometimes it takes every bit of that time to cover what we need to talk about.
 It is well worth it, because by the time the client leaves, the client should have a pretty good idea what the client can do and what his or her options are moving forward.

 Contact Us for More Information

 Please call our office for more information at 281-762-0578 or send us an email using our contact form.
-Family Law Attorneys Vonda Covington and Jamie Zand are experienced family lawyers who care about their clients.
+Family Law Attorney Vonda Covington is an experienced family lawyer who cares about her clients.